The 2023 FIFA Women’s World Cup will be hosted by Australia and New Zealand in July and August 2023.

 The State Government is investing $35 million to upgrade some of the ageing facilities at the PRS ahead of the event.

-Most of construction works will be undertaken between May 2022 and January 2023.
+Most of the construction works will be undertaken between May 2022 and April 2023.

 There will be continued activity on site after January 2023 in preparation for the FIFA Women’s World Cup, which commences in July 2023.